carl1961/WirelessWeatherReWork/README.md

 Reed switch mounts for wind direction , Rain and wind speed

 I had to use 3mm magnet on Wind direction for reed switches to work correct.
-5mm magnet triggered the surounding reed switches.
+5mm magnet triggered the surrounding reed switches.

 ![20250413_174429](https://github.com/user-attachments/assets/0db31994-8120-44d5-a954-1e466abe8da0)